Spanish411.net

 Note: You may also see desde hace instead of just hace.
 For example: Estudio desde hace toda la noche.
 No estudio francés desde hace tres años.

-We can also flip the sentence around and drop the que: It still means the same thing:
+We can also flip the sentence around and drop the que.
+It still means the same thing:

 Estudio hace toda la noche.